 Our advisors utilize their experience and expertise and that of their colleagues to develop the best solutions for your complex personal and professional financial situations.

 Actionable planning strategies to inform and guide your decision-making.

-Chief Compliance Officer Stuart Evans and Director of Technology Stefan Ludlow discuss how business continuity plans can bolster a practice’s resiliency.
+Chief Technology Officer Stefan Ludlow and Stuart Evans discuss how business continuity plans can bolster a practice’s resiliency.

 Resilient—a powerful word that describes our country, clients, colleagues, and even our practices.
 2020 has taught us many life lessons, including the importance of business continuity plans (BCPs) that can be adapted “on the fly.”
 It’s also apparent a practice’s BCP must look beyond finite periods, such as power outages and natural disasters, to support a potential paradigm shift in how the firm operates.
 No one could have predicted a pandemic would alter business models as much as they have, and we should take this as an opportunity to re-evaluate, adjust and ensure we are prepared for the future.

 Based on our firm’s experience during the pandemic, an effective BCP should incorporate the following elements to help maintain ordinary business operations under extraordinary conditions:

 With employees dispersed and working remotely, a strong communication network is vital.
 The right technology and practices can mean all the difference in providing timely service to clients.
 Zoom, Microsoft Teams, daily meetings and weekly wrap-ups are effective ways to help employees stay connected.
 That said, you should choose methods that align with your practice’s unique needs and structure.

 Just as employees need to prepare for remote work, your IT infrastructure also needs to be ready.
 Moving infrastructure, such as servers, file shares and email, to the cloud in advance of enacting a BCP provides employees with access to resources regardless of location.